 All this movie is missing is a White Rabbit.

 The movie opens with the President of Earth giving Barbarella (Jane Fonda) the assignment of retrieving Dr. Durand Durand (Milo O’Shea) from the 16th Planet of Tau Ceti system because he has invented a super-weapon called the positronic ray, which could send a now peaceful universe into utter chaos.
 Right off the bat, Barbarella is shown not to be the greatest heroine in the universe as she almost immediately crash lands on the planet and is quickly captured by a group of children.
-It’s interesting to note that there are some aspects of Barbarella that veer into the horror genre as the first threat she faces includes a collection of sharp teethed dolls, set upon her by those selfsame children who easily caught her, and then later she ends up in the Labyrinth of the City of Night, where people who are not evil are sentenced to despair and death.
+It’s interesting to note that some aspects of Barbarella veer into the horror genre as the first threat she faces includes a collection of sharp teethed dolls, set upon her by those selfsame children who easily catch her.
+Then later she ends up in the Labyrinth of the City of Night, where people who are not evil are sentenced to despair and death.

 This place could have really used David Bowie to spice things up.

-Jane Fonda’s portrayal of Barbarella is that of a naive girl thrown into wild and bizarre situations but throughout the film’s run-time her naiveté is more akin to stupidity than it is innocence, and though the character in the comic book embodied the modern and emancipated woman of the era of sexual liberation the movie gives us a protagonist who is more like a teenage girl discovering she has a vagina.
+Jane Fonda’s portrayal of Barbarella is that of a naive girl thrown into wild and bizarre situations.
+Still, throughout the film’s run-time, her naiveté is more akin to stupidity than it is innocence.
+Though the character in the comic book embodied the modern and emancipated woman of the era of sexual liberation the movie gives us a protagonist who is more like a teenage girl discovering she has a vagina.
 For most of the film, she uses sex as either currency or a reward and thinks nothing of offering her body up to anyone who asks for it, yet her dialogue hints that sex back on Earth has become almost passe and no longer a thing of physical pleasure – pills having replaced intimate contact – and when she discovers that the people of Tau Ceti do it the old fashioned way her world is literally rocked.

 Alice’s Adventures in Sexland would have been a better title for this film.